hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-chickpea-feta-salad.md

 **Methods:**

-* Warm up the chickpeas (from frozen or from a can).
+* Warm up the chickpeas (from frozen or from a can) in a microwave.
-* Cut cucumbers and feta into bite size pieces.
+* Cut cucumbers/tomatoes and feta into bite size pieces.
-* Mix everything, dress with olive oil and season with za'atar.
+* Mix everything, dress with olive oil and za'atar.